 Lead Service Line Inventory: For service line inventories where there is no lead, galvanized requiring replacement, or unknown service lines a statement of such is sufficient.

 Lee County Water completed service line inventory in 2024 and there were no findings.
-This information can be found at our office at 1598 South Leon Street, Giddings, Tx.
-78942.
-Phone# 979-542-6213

 2024 ANNUAL WATER LOSS AS REPORTED TO THE TEXAS WATER DEVELOPMENT BOARD